It is currently considered one of humanity’s most common and dangerous diseases.

 In diagnosing “primary rheumatism,” there are often some difficulties.

-This is explained by the fact that rheumatic manifestations are very nonspecific, that is, they can be observed in other pathologies.
+This is explained by the fact that rheumatic manifestations are very nonspecific; they can be observed in other pathologies.

 And only the detection of previous streptococcal infection and the presence of two or more signs of the disease can indicate a higher probability of rheumatic damage.

-Therefore, the diagnosis is based on the presence of syndromes (syndromic diagnosis of rheumatism stage I).
+Therefore, the diagnosis is based on syndromes (syndromic diagnosis of rheumatism stage I).

 - Clinical and epidemiological syndrome: availability of data indicating the association of the pathology with the infectious process caused by group A beta-hemolytic streptococcus.

-- Clinical-immune syndrome: subferebrile state, weakness, fatigue and violation of the heart rhythm after angina or other nasopharyngeal infection.
-In 80% of patients, the antistreptolysin titer is high, 95% of the antibodies against cardiovascular antigen are detected.
+- Clinical-immune syndrome: subferebrile state, weakness, fatigue, and violation of the heart rhythm after angina or other nasopharyngeal infection.
+In 80% of patients, the antistreptolysin titer is high, and 95% of the antibodies against the cardiovascular antigen are detected.

-Biochemical signs of inflammation include accelerated erythrocyte sedimentation, dysproteinemia, detection of C-reactive protein.
+Biochemical signs of inflammation include accelerated erythrocyte sedimentation, dysproteinemia, and detection of C-reactive protein.

 Research methods for instrumental diagnosis of rheumatism (cardiovascular syndrome) include: